cerebro-data/external-docs/CatalogApiTutorial.md

 ### Registering a dataset.
 For the tutorial, we will use an dataset that Cerebro has publicly available in AWS S3.
 Feel free to adapt the dataset to one you have available.

-Again, we do not recommend directly using curl to communicate with the server, this is just for illustrative purposes.

 ```
-$ curl -H "Content-Type: application/json" -X PUT -d
+curl -H "Content-Type: application/json" -X PUT -d
-'{"name":"products", "storage_url":"s3://cerebrodata/products"}' localhost:5000/api/datasets
+'{"name":"products", "database":"tutorial", "storage_url":"s3://cerebrodata/products"}' localhost:5000/api/datasets
 ```
-This registers the dataset called 'products' back by data stored in S3.
+This registers the dataset in the 'tutorials' database called products.
+It is backed by data stored in S3.
 By default, only the owning user hash access.

 In this particular case, the dataset is self describing so it is ready to be read.
 In other cases, the PUT request can specify the HiveQL that is necessary